 The Nebraska Golf Association is proud to announce the selection

-Golfer of the Year for a record fourth time.
+Golfer of the Year for a record fifth time.

 Sajevic has now won

 the honor five of the six years it has been awarded, winning in

 2012, 2013, 2015 and 2016 as well.
 He was also the Nebraska Amateur

 Golfer of the Year twice, in 1989 and 1996.

 top performance of the year added to what is already one of the